eea/eea.docker.varnish/varnish/Readme.md

     $ docker run -v $(pwd)/conf.d:/etc/varnish/conf.d eeacms/varnish

-### Extend the image with a custom default.vcl file
+### Extend the image with a custom varnish.vcl file

 The `default.vcl` file provided with this image is bare and only contains the marker to specify the VCL version.
 If you plan on using a more